-The Health and Safety Act 1974 also imposes a duty on employees to take care of themselves and anyone else who may be affected by their actions or failings.
-An employer's duty of care and the adult's duty of care towards children should not conflict.
-This 'duty' can be demonstrated through the use and implementation of these guidelines.
+Legislation also imposes a duty on employees6 to take care of themselves and anyone else who may be affected by their actions or failings.
+Health and Safety duties and the adults' responsibilities towards children should not conflict.
+Safe practice can be demonstrated through the use and implementation of this guidance.

-- adopted, implemented and monitored - ensure that this Code of Conduct and safer working practices are continually monitored and reviewed - ensure that, where services or activities are provided by another body, the body concerned has appropriate safeguarding polices and procedures - foster a culture of openness and support - ensure that systems are in place for concerns to be raised - ensure that employees and volunteers are not placed in situations which render them particularly vulnerable - ensure all employees and volunteers have access to and understand this Code and related policies and procedures - ensure that all job descriptions and person specifications clearly identify each member of staff's responsibility for safeguarding children in school and the competences necessary to fulfil the school's and the individual's duty of care
+- ensure that systems are in place for concerns to be raised - ensure that adults are not placed in situations which render them particularly vulnerable - ensure that all adults are aware of expectations, policies and procedures - ensure that this Code of Conduct and safer working practices are continually monitored and reviewed - ensure that, where services or activities are provided by another body, the body concerned has appropriate safeguarding polices and procedures - ensure all employees and volunteers have access to and understand this Code and related policies and procedures - ensure that all job and role descriptions and person specifications clearly identify each member of staff and volunteer's responsibility for safeguarding children in school and the competences necessary to fulfil the school's and the individual's duty of care ensure that appropriate safeguarding and child protection policies and procedures are distributed, adopted, implemented and monitored